HostGator vs GoDaddy: is there a clear winner?

 Even though GoDaddy chose the Ultimate plan as its go-to recommendation, it's truly not worth the price point.
 In fact, all GoDaddy's plans are quite pricey for the features they offer.

 To secure the best price deal, you should opt for the Economy plan.
-You can get it for only $2.99/mo for the first year.
+You can get it for only $1.99/month for the first year.
 After the renewal, the plan will cost you $107.88.
-Alternatively, you can go with the 36-month billing period for $4.33 to enjoy the plan for longer.Check GoDaddy Pricing Now

 It seems that to get the same resources with GoDaddy as you would with HostGator is simply too pricey.
 Therefore, you have to sacrifice some features to get a better price.
 Also, the discounted price with GoDaddy is only available for 1 year.